cncf/toc/reviews/2021-Kyverno-annual.md

 > What are the current goals of the project?
 For example, are you working on major new features?
 Or are you concentrating on adoption or documentation?

+## Annual Review Contents
+ The following notable features were added over the past year:

 ## CNCF membership (Jim)